pnavascues/camelk-lab/docs/lab02.md

       - 3 x Zookeper Nodes
       - 3 x Kafka Brokers

-      After few moments all the pods should be deployed and ready:
+      After few moments all the pods should be deployed and ready, if you execute the command:

+            oc get pods

+      you should see:

       ```shell
       NAME                                            READY   STATUS